41north/kompoze/README.md

 Yes, there are several nice tricks to make YAML feels more dynamic [like anchors or block merging](https://www.hadeploy.com/more/yaml_tricks/) but in the end, you can't add conditionals, neither iterations, scoped blocks...

-This is where `kompoze` appears to the rescue!
+This is where `kompoze` comes to the rescue!

 ## Installation